Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 Sara just beamed, then seemed to remember something.
 "Oh, yeah, I made you a welcome gift!"

-She produced an ovoid disc of sanded wood---though Ava guess that the wood in question was nothing that might be found on Earth.
+She produced an ovoid disc of sanded wood - though Ava guess that the wood in question was nothing that might be found on Earth.
 Before applying a coat of varnish, somebody had carefully pyrographed a single word onto it.

 "EDEN."